Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Quick summary

-Suno pricing 2025 has three tiers: Basic free daily credits, Pro monthly credits, Premier larger monthly credits.
+Suno pricing (2025) has three tiers: Basic (free daily credits), Pro (monthly credits), and Premier (larger monthly credits).

-• Included credits do not roll over, paid top-ups do not expire but need an active subscription.
+• No rollover for included credits; paid top-ups don’t expire but require an active subscription.

 Margabagus.com – Suno pricing matters because it decides how many finished songs you and I can release each month, how soon we hit a paywall, and whether our music can be used in monetized projects.
 The free tier grants 50 credits per day, enough for about ten songs daily, while paid tiers move to monthly credit pools of 2,500 and 10,000, a structure that sets clear output ceilings and incentives for serious creators to upgrade.[2]
 Suno also states on its Android listing that you can start with ten free songs per day, a simple metric that helps new users estimate practice volume before paying.
 Plans start at ten dollars per month according to Suno’s help center, with credits replenished monthly on the timestamp of purchase, and included credits do not roll over, which rewards steady production rather than last-minute binges.[3][5][1]